owlstead/RNG-BC/README.tex.md

 It may be easier to detect how many bits are identical once comparison fails for the Optimized Simple Discard method; the number of regenerated bits are a clear indication.
 As this only leaks information about the *rejected* bits of a candidate this is unlikely to provide any advantage to an adversary.

-Variations
+RNG-BC-Z
 ===

-RNG-BC-$z$
----

 RNG-BC-$z$ is a generalization of the Optimized Simple Discard method for different word sizes.
 If $z = m$ then RNG-BC-$z$ is identical to the Simple Discard Method and no optimization takes place.
 If $z = 1$ then RNG-BC-$z$ is identical to the Optimized Simple Discard method.

 Depending on the speed of the PRNG is may be more useful to group $z$ bits together to perform the comparison operation.
 This has the disadvantage that - on average - it will require more bits to be generated.
 However, generally computers are optimized to operate on bytes - i.e. $z = 8$ - or machine specific words.
 This means that RNG-BC-8 is likely to be faster than RNG-BC-1 on most systems.
-It also greatly simplifies the code and reduces the code size.
+It does greatly simplify the code and reduces the code size.

-Skip when r is 2^x
----

-When a number is generated in the range $[0,r)$ where $r$ is an exponent of $2$, i.e. $r=2^x$ then it is useful to directly generate the random number using the DRBG.
-This optimization is also often used by regular implementations of the Simple Discard Method, usually for smaller values of $n$.
-This optimization is however not applicable to RSA-KEM or EC private key generation.

-Subtraction instead of comparison
----

-It is possible to find which bit makes the comparison fail by subtracting the word of the candidate random number from the word at the same position in $r$.
-This may however cause values of random bits to leak to a possible adversary, and it requires iterating over all the bits in both values.
-It is therefore not recommended to choose subtraction over comparison.

 Performance tests
 ===